 2. Time: Most of the rules are based on the situation a few hundreds or thousands of years ago.
 Socioeconomic conditions during the time between have changed tremendously, so some people find it very hard to cope with the old traditions and rules.

-3. Provocation: Some shrewd people of society use the emotions of common people about their religion for the selfishness.
+3. Provocation: Some shrewd people of society use the emotions of ordinary people about their religion for the selfishness.
 This problem is most prominent nowadays.
 Religions have just become a toy in the hands of some politicians and religious leaders.
 They have divided the world into different religions.
-So, instead of bridging the gaps between the minds of people, religions are dividing them.
+So, instead of bridging the gaps between people’s minds, religions are dividing them.

 5. Money: Do you know that you can make millions easily if you enter the market of religion because it is very easy to fool the people.
 Nowadays, as money is God for everybody, some people are exploiting every possible way to do this.